trinhlai252/Machine-Learning-by-Python-Churn-Predict-Analysis/README.md

   In this project, we use 2 most popular predict machine learning:  __Logistic Regression__ and __Random Forest__
 * Model evaluation and choose a better model

-  We use balanced accuracy as evaluate metric
+  We use balanced accuracy to evaluate metric

 | Model               | balanced_accuracy_train | balanced_accuracy_val |
 | ------------------- | ----------------------- | --------------------- |